asma21976/Note-Goat-Application/README.md

 We assume that you have Python 3 installed on your machine.

-To run this program, start by setting up a python virtual environment in the folder where Note-Goat-Application-Frontend- resides.
+To run this program, start by setting up a python virtual environment in the folder where Note-Goat-Application resides.
 This can be done by running
 ```
 python3 -m venv CPSC471Project